Error Message Combinators

 // ^)

-combinator cannot be provided with ""
+A explain combinator cannot be provided with "".

-The hide
+The hide Combinator

 Sometimes, a parser should not appear in an error message.
 A good example is